defo-project/ech-dev-utils/README.md

   currently used, but was, and may be again sometime)
 - [localhost-tests.sh](scripts/localhost-tests.sh) runs a couple of the localhost tests, as used (for now) in package testing - may well be enhanced soon.
+- [test-cases-gen.py](scripts/test-cases-gen.py) is a work-in-progress script we use to generate test cases as part of the (upcoming) refresh of the defo.ie web site.